Handling Fertility Hormones

 If you think I am exaggerating, think again.
 I’m not.

 My good news?
-For me, when I went to the injectible medications, (which I didn’t want to do) it was a huge relief.
+For me, when I went to the injectible medications (which I didn’t want to do), it was a huge relief.
 I can’t emphasize enough how huge a relief it was.
-I had none of the reactions that I had on Chlomid and it was a relief beyond relief, for everyone involved.
+I had none of the reactions that I had on Clomid and it was a relief beyond relief, for everyone involved.

-Sit and talkwith a group of women in fertility treatment and it ran the gamut.
-Some of us have no reactions to some of the medications, some of us have big reactions to others and still others of us barely noticed any of it, including the injections.
+Sit and talk with a group of women in fertility treatment and it runs the gamut.
+Some of us have no reactions to some of the medications, some of us have big reactions to others and still others of us barely notice any of it, including the injections.

 It was easier the second time.

 The anticipation of being on the medication is similar.
 You hear horror stories, really, horrible stories, on the internet, on message boards, even from friends who have gone through fertility treatment.
 The quieter stories are those without those reactions.
 Those of us who take the medication and have elevated emotionality.
 Like that phrase?
 Sounds simple.
 You don’t have to have a horror story to feel more emotional and edgy.

 What’s the moral of the story?
 Anticipation can easily turn into anxiety.
 Fertility treatment isn’t easy, at all, either physically or emotionally.
 Expect that treatment may be challenging, give yourself and those around you a break.